lu-harr/genetic_selectic/README.md

-## Approximately optimal mosquito surveillance in Victoria
+## Appraisal + Approximately optimal mosquito surveillance in Victoria

-(I'm leaving the appraisal of existing surveillance in JEV land at least for now)

 TODO
 - Can I get "Pareto contour" from GA function as is?